-The common complaint from the American side is that the German theaters can only support a permanent repertory ensemble because of the public funding.
-But why can’t American theaters with a similar budget do the same?
-As demonstrated above, the smallest theater in Berlin has an annual budget comparable to Steppenwolf in Chicago, which is not even the best-funded theater in the region or the country.
+The common complaint from the American side is that the German theatres can only support a permanent repertory ensemble because of the public funding.
+But why can’t American theatres with a similar budget do the same?
+As demonstrated above, the smallest theatre in Berlin has an annual budget comparable to Steppenwolf in Chicago, which is not even the best-funded theatre in the region or the country.
 So clearly, it’s not just an issue of money.
 It’s an issue of how that money is being spent.

 The Repertory Makes the Work Better

 Two things really strike me in Holmes’ speech.

 1. His acknowledgement that the institutions themselves may not be corrupt, but are corrupting.

 2. The current model of creating theatre (3-5 weeks of rehearsal time with a group of actors who have often never worked together) limits us to literalism in the work.
 We only ever have time to stage the play, rather than interpret it.
 More rehearsal time with an ensemble that works together continuously leads to better, more theatrical, delightful, provocative and inspiring theatre.